Renan-Pint0/Renan-Pint0/README.md

 ### Hi there, I'm Renan Pinto 👋

-- 🌱 I’m learning Web development Full-Stack
+- 🌱 I'm a full stack web developer
 - 📫 You can reach me at renanrnpinto@gmail.com
 - 🇧🇷 Brazilian, living in Fortaleza.